J. K. Simmons: Video games

 In 2005, Simmons also reprised his role of J. Jonah Jameson, as a voice actor, for the PSP version of Spider-Man 2: The Video Game.
 Later in 2007, he also voiced the same character of Jameson in the next game of the series: Spider-Man 3: The Video Game.
 Simmons, also in 2007, decided to voice Jameson one last time in Stern Pinball: Spider-Man.

 Simmons appears as the anti-communist U.S. President Howard T. Ackerman in the video game Command & Conquer: Red Alert 3 and for a series of promotional advertisements parodying the 2008 presidential elections.
 In these advertisements, he offers himself (as Ackerman) as an alternative to other, unnamed presidential candidates and uses the slogan "Vote for me, if you want to live".
+In the 2008 United States Presidential election, 43 people voted for Simmons (as Ackerman) as a write-in candidate.

 In 2011, Simmons also appeared in Generator Rex: Agent of Providence, as White Knight.

 In April 2011, he appeared in Portal 2 as the voice of Aperture Science founder Cave Johnson, a performance that was lauded as the "surprise star turn" of the game.
-He reprised his role as Cave Johnson in the 2015 video game Lego Dimensions, and the 2022 video game Aperture Desk Job.
+He reprised his role as Cave Johnson in the 2015 video game Lego Dimensions, the 2022 video game Aperture Desk Job, and was introduced to be a part of the Dota 2 2022 Battle Pass: Part II in an Announcer and Mega Kills Packs.

 Simmons provided the voice-over for the M&M's "spokescandy", Yellow in M&M's: Shell Shocked and M&M's: The Lost Formulas.

+Simmons also appeared as General Ketheric Thorm in the 2023 video game Baldur's Gate 3.

+In September 2023, Simmons reprised his role as Omni-Man in the video game Mortal Kombat 1.
+He will also voice the character in the upcoming Invincible VS.

 Personal life

-Simmons and his wife, Michelle Schumacher, have two children.
-Their daughter, Olivia Simmons, has appeared in two films, The Only Good Indian (2009) and I'm Not Here (2017).
-His son Joe Simmons has also made occasional appearances in low-budget films.
-Simmons admits in an interview that he encouraged their interest in acting.
+Simmons married film director Michelle Schumacher in 1996.
+They have two children; their daughter Olivia has appeared in two films, The Only Good Indian (2009) and I'm Not Here (2017), while their son Joe has also made occasional appearances in low-budget films.
+Simmons stated in an interview that he encouraged their interest in acting.

 Simmons is an avid fan of the Detroit Tigers.
-He threw the ceremonial first pitch for the Tigers on April 6, 2015 for Opening Day, and played the Tigers' manager in For Love of the Game (1999).
+He threw the ceremonial first pitch for the Tigers on April 6, 2015, for Opening Day, and played the Tigers' manager in For Love of the Game (1999).
 He is also a fan of the Ohio State Buckeyes, having spent his formative years in Ohio.

 He is a member of Phi Mu Alpha Sinfonia, the men's music fraternity, and was initiated in 1975 at the University of Montana.

 During Mardi Gras 2018, he was appointed King of Bacchus by the Krewe of Bacchus.